Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.foundation.v1.QueryFoundationMemberResponse"></a>
+<a name="lbm.foundation.v1.QueryMemberResponse"></a>

-### QueryFoundationMemberResponse
+### QueryMemberResponse
-QueryFoundationMemberResponse is the Query/FoundationMemberResponse response type.
+QueryMemberResponse is the Query/MemberResponse response type.

 | Field | Type | Label | Description |